Empowering Health Care Providers Through Knowledge and Networking

-Provided by the University of Virginia School of Nursing Continuing Education and School of Medicine Office of Continuing Medical Education.
+Provided by University of Virginia School of Medicine and School of Nursing.

-An internet-based blend of live interactive conference sessions and recorded learning activities.
+An interprofessional, internet-based blend of live interactive conference sessions and recorded presentations.

 Learning Objectives/Expected Outcomes

-Through participation in this conference, health care providers will:
+Through participation in this virtual conference, health care providers will:

 - Correlate the impact of climate change on selected human health conditions